Alignak-monitoring/alignak/doc/source/07_advanced/oncallrotation.rst

 Scenario 1: Holidays and Weekends
 ==================================

-Two admins - John and Bob - are responsible for responding to Shinken alerts.
+Two admins - John and Bob - are responsible for responding to Alignak alerts.
 John receives all notifications for weekdays (and weeknights) - except for holidays - and Bob gets handles notifications during the weekends and holidays.
 Lucky Bob.
 Here's how you can define this type of rotation using timeperiods...

 First, define a timeperiod that contains time ranges for holidays: